FAQ

 A specialist endocrinologist can accept a referral addressed to another endocrinologist regardless of whether they are named in the letter.

-• Ben specialises in adult endocrinology.
+• Ben is an adult endocrinologist.
 He does not routinely see patients under 18 years of age.

 • Before your first appointment: